AlibabaCloudDocs/ipv6gateway/intl.en-US/API reference/IPv6 Gateway/DeleteIpv6Gateway.md

 |--------|----------|-------------|-----------|
 |404|InvalidRegionId.NotFound|The specified RegionId does not exist in our records.|The error message returned because the specified Region ID does not exist.|

-Go to the [Error Center](https://error-center.alibabacloud.com/status/product/Vpc)See more error codes.
+Go to the [Error Center](https://error-center.alibabacloud.com/status/product/Vpc) see more error codes.